allprogrammers/unit7-8/README.md

     - Vulnerability types: CSRF + XSS + RCE
     - Tested in version: 5.1
     - Fixed in version: 5.1.1

   - [x] GIF Walkthrough:

 	<img src='csrf.gif'>

-  - [x] Steps to recreate:
+  - [x] Steps to recreate: <br>
-	note the post id of the post you want to post the comment to create an html form just like the one shown in the gif send the link to the victim and wait for them to click on it
+	-note the post id of the post you want to post the comment to<br>
+	-create an html form just like the one shown in the gif<br>
+	-send the link to the victim and wait for them to click on it<br>
   - [x] Affected source code:
     - [Link 1](https://core.trac.wordpress.org/browser/tags/5.1/src/wp-includes/comment.php)